Origin story

 For the next 6 months 'Berry worked his way through the 90's traditional pipe maker progression, like Poshy did years before.
 Leraning the fundementals of lampworking as well as pipemaking, 'Berry worked through a variety of shaping and patternwork, specializing in fumework.

-Bonelord would go on to teach based on his own experience and pass the insight of his teacher Daniel Ottone, with the wealth of information he had gathered from his years in the industry as well.
+Bonelord would go on to teach based on his own experience and pass the insight of his teacher Daniel Ottone, with the wealth of information he had gathered from his years in the industry, as well.

 After the squirrles nest disipation, 'Berry would work in a home studio briefly, before building a new studio with a partner, Old Kinderhook.